HersheyTaichou/CodeBible/Software/git.md

 git config --global user.email johndoe@example.com
 ```

-To set your identity for just one specific repo, browse to the local repo folder in PowerShell and use the --local switch
+To set your identity for just one specific repo, browse to the local repo folder in PowerShell and use the --local switch.
+This can be useful, for instance, if you have some repositories for work and some for personal use.
+You can set the work repositories to use a work email address, and the personal repositories to use a personal address.

 ```PowerShell
 cd c:\git\repo